Check That Your Implementation Satisfies the MFA Requirement

 Know if you satisfy the MFA requirement or if you have work to do

-If the answers you get here indicate that your implementation meets the MFA requirement, your users won't be affected when Salesforce begins automatically enabling and enforcing MFA.
+If the answers you get here indicate that your implementation satisfies the MFA requirement, congratulations!

-Otherwise, review the MFA FAQ to understand the full details of the contractual requirement, and use the recommended documentation to implement a solution that complies.
+Otherwise, review the MFA FAQ to understand the full details of the MFA requirement, and use the recommended documentation to implement a solution that complies.

 If you have an IT or cybersecurity team, get their guidance.